cosminadrianpopescu/ng-cabled/README.md

 responsible for injecting dependencies in a class.
 Use the `DecoratedClass` annotation on top of all the classes that should contain any of the decorators provided by the library.
 This will tell the compiler to check the class for dependencies.
-And then, you the `Cabled` annotation on all the properties that should be automatically injected.
+And then, you add the `Cabled` annotation on all the properties that should be automatically injected.

 Example: